 Preservatives are added to most packaged foods in order to slow or prevent the processes of oxidation and bacterial growth.
 This extends the shelf life and keeps you from getting a very bad pathogen, that can make you very ill.
-There are natural preservatives, salt, natural acids, oils and vinegars which are easily digested and do no harm to your gut.
-These are used in certain foods such as salt cured ham, barbecue sauces, and many of your fermented vegetables.
+There are natural preservatives, salt, natural acids, oils, and vinegar which are easily digested and do no harm to your gut.
+These are used in certain foods such as salt-cured ham, barbecue sauces, and many of your fermented vegetables.
 Most other foods have artificial preservatives, most research indicates these preservatives can greatly reduce the variety, and numbers of your gut flora.
 Studies have shown they could be reducing our gut flora.

 Artificial Food Coloring

-Food coloring used today have been found to have antibacterial properties.
+Food coloring used today has been found to have antibacterial properties.
 Which stops the growth of pathogens or bad bacteria.

-A little wine can be a beneficial to your gut microbiome.
+A little wine can be a benefit to your gut microbiome.

 Cheap Meat & Dairy

 Portion size here is important, more is not better.
 Quality over quantity.
-Most people have a hard time digesting meat as our bodies do not create a specific enzyme to break it down, therefore having enough good bacteria and digestive enzymes are crucial for proper food digestion of these two needed foods groups.
+Most people have a hard time digesting meat as our bodies do not create a specific enzyme to break it down, therefore having enough good bacteria and digestive enzymes is crucial for proper food digestion of these two needed food groups.

-Ham, bacon, sausage, salami all have chemicals additives, preservatives and are highly processed.
+Ham, bacon, sausage, and salami all have chemical additives, and preservatives and are highly processed.